kontena/kontena-websocket-client/README.md

 ### Timeouts

-The `Kontena::Websocket::Client` uses timeouts to deal with network errors and not leave the client hanging, which are given as `options`.
+The `Kontena::Websocket::Client` uses timeouts (given in `options`) to deal with network errors and not leave the client hanging.
 Timeouts will raise a descriptive `Kontena::Websocket::TimeoutError` from either the `connect`, `read` or `send/close` methods.

 * `connect_timeout` is used for both TCP, SSL `connect` operations
 * `open_timeout` is used for the websocket `open` handshake